 The debt to income ratio is a formula lenders use to determine how much of your income is available for your monthly mortgage payment after you meet your other monthly debt payments.

-Most underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (including mortgage principal and interest, private mortgage insurance, hazard insurance, taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
-We will be happy to help you pre-qualify to determine how much you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to go over pre-qualification to determine how large a mortgage you can afford.